Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars: Joint Analysis of and Modes

 A modestly more detailed discussion of how the mode equations arise can be found in our previous work \citep{Kumar_Townsley_2023}, where the emphasis was on $g$ modes under the rapid rotation, or, for more complete coverage, any of several excellent references in the literature \citep{Lee_Saio_1997, Unno_1989, Townsend_2003a, Bildsten_Ushomirsky_Cutler_1996}.
 Several approximations are made to obtain the mode equations that we will solve for both the $g$ and $r$ mode families.
 For a uniformly rotating star, within the Cowling approximation \citep{Cowling_1941}, where the Eulerian perturbations of gravitational potential are neglected and the solutions are assumed to be oscillatory ($e^{i\omega t},~\omega$ is the mode oscillation frequency in the corotating frame), the linearized momentum equation in the star's frame is given by \citep{Bildsten_Ushomirsky_Cutler_1996, Townsend_2003a},

 where $\vec{\xi}$ is the Eulerian displacement, and $\rho$ and $P$ are the density and pressure of the unperturbed stellar structure, respectively, and $\vec{g}$ is the gravitational acceleration.
 The final term corresponds to the Coriolis force.

+Observations suggest that $g$-mode period spacing is strongly influenced by rotation \citep{Bouabid_2013, Van_Reeth_2015}.
+Therefore, a complete 2-dimensional treatment is optimal.
+Due to both analytical difficulty and the computationally expensive nature of the problem, we continue, in this work, to work within the ``Traditional Approximation for Rotation" (TAR) in the equation of motion to obtain the eigenmodes and eigenfunctions of both $g$ and $r$ modes.
+This allows the system to become separable into an angular and radial part of the eigenfunctions \citep{Eckart_1961, Lee_Saio_1987, Lee_Saio_1997, Bildsten_Ushomirsky_Cutler_1996, Townsend_2005}.

-The equation (\ref{eq:momentum}) is then solved using the applicability of TAR, in which the horizontal component of the angular rotation ($\Omega\sin\theta$, $\Omega$ is the rotation frequency of the star and $\theta$ is the co-latitude) in the perturbed momentum equations is neglected \citep{Kumar_Townsley_2023}.
-Following the TAR application and assuming the temporal dependency, the separated radial perturbation can be expressed as,
+Within this approximation, the horizontal component of the stellar rotation vector ($\Omega\sin\theta$, $\Omega$ is the rotation frequency of the star and $\theta$ is the co-latitude) in the perturbed momentum equations is neglected \citep{Kumar_Townsley_2023} (assuming uniform rotation).
+Furthermore, TAR greatly simplifies the understanding of Coriolis force on low-frequency oscillations, though also provides a good estimate for high-frequency modes \citep{Lai_1997}.
+The accuracy and reliability of TAR is still unclear.
+Moreover, this is a good approximation in the outer part of the star and not so near the central regime of the star.
+We anticipate that the approximation may be accurate for the entire star if a significant fraction of the WD core is crystallized.
+We consider here where this may or may not be the case, finding that much of the parameter space relevant to observed objects is unlikely to have a sufficiently large solid core for the TAR to be entirely sufficient.